 Over the course of the seventeen-day crisis almost five-hundred discrete segments were aired by the three major networks, for an average of almost twenty-nine a day.
 Each evening during the seventeen-day crisis about two-thirds of every networks flagship news story focused on the hostage crisis, and regular programs were interrupted at least eighty times by news bulletins or special reports.9 In contrast, Munich lasted only fifteen-hours.
 And perhaps more indicative of the importance of this attack wasn’t just the sum total of the coverage, but the tone that coverage was taking.

 The Reagan administration was eventually pushed by the American public to compel Israel to release 756 of the imprisoned Shiites, due in part to the tone of the media coverage.
-Combined with the soft human-interest stories that were creating news when there really was none was the tone of the commentary, which “repeatedly and unthinkingly equated the wanton kidnapping of entirely innocent airline passengers… with Shi’a militiamen and suspected terrorists detained by Israeli troops.”10
+Combined with the soft human-interest stories that were creating news when there really was none, was the tone of the commentary which “repeatedly and unthinkingly equated the wanton kidnapping of entirely innocent airline passengers… with Shi’a militiamen and suspected terrorists detained by Israeli troops.”10

 The bias of the major news networks became so wanton that a running joke among journalists was that NBC actually denoted: the Nabih Berri Company, Nabih Berri being the leader of the militia whose men were being held by Israel.
 This biased tone was not just a mistake made by the major American media networks.
 It was, for the first time, the result of the concentrated and well-planned effort by the terrorists.
-The terrorists intentionally manufactured a “perverted form of show business”11 through spin-doctors of the hostage takers, who met with the American journalists.
+The terrorists intentionally manufactured a “perverted form of show business”11 through spin-doctors who met with American journalists.
 These spin-doctors, many of whom graduated with media studies degrees from American colleges, wove a polished PR campaign that was consciously and successfully aimed at manipulating media coverage of the event.